Basics of Paleomagnetism and Rock Magnetism

 Present-day Geomagnetic Field

 It is a general consensus that the present-day geomagnetic field is a typical picture of the past geomagnetic field.
-As easily seen from the magnetic charts for the year 2020, the field is well approximated by a dipole field which is a field produced by a magnetic dipole, or an imaginary bar-magnet at the center of the earth.
+As easily seen from the magnetic charts for the year 2025 (IGRF-14), the field is well approximated by a dipole field which is a field produced by a magnetic dipole, or an imaginary bar-magnet at the center of the earth.